Ilya Samsonov and the Capitals are not great as the Islanders score eight

 “There were just some mental errors on a lot of guys’ parts,” Oshie said of the loss.
 “It wasn’t one guy or two guys.
 A lot of us just weren’t sharp, and we gave them Grade A scoring chances, and they capitalized on most of them.
 Fortunately we can go back at her tomorrow and turn the page and try to keep growing here.”

-After Barzal’s highlight-reel goal made it 2-1, Brock Nelson doubled the lead a little more than a minute later, then Daniel Sprong broke the Islanders’ stretch with a dart from the left circle 22 seconds later for his seventh goal.
-Sprong has thrived since taking the spot of Richard Panik, who was a healthy scratch for the second straight game.
+After Barzal’s highlight-reel goal made it 2-1, Brock Nelson doubled the lead a little more than a minute later.
+Then Daniel Sprong broke the Islanders’ stretch with a dart from the left circle 22 seconds later for his seventh goal.
+Sprong has thrived since he took the spot of Richard Panik, who was a healthy scratch for the second straight game.

 Barzal closed out the wild first period with his spin-o-rama goal at 18:53 that caught Samsonov out of position.
-Brenden Dillon was on the ice for three out of the four Islanders goals in the first period and four out of seven overall.
+Brenden Dillon was on the ice for three of the four Islanders goals in the first period and four of seven overall.

-The teams traded goals in a back-and-forth second period with Casey Cizikas making it 5-2 by converting a second chance in tight before Alex Ovechkin’s one-timer hit off Oshie’s skate and past netminder Semyon Varlamov on the power play.
+The teams traded goals in a back-and-forth second period, with Casey Cizikas making it 5-2 by converting a second chance in tight before Alex Ovechkin’s one-timer hit off Oshie’s skate and past netminder Semyon Varlamov on the power play.
 Eberle responded with a two-on-one goal off the feed from Barzal as the Islanders went up 6-3.

 Carlson’s second strike made it 6-4 shortly before the second intermission, but the Capitals would get no closer.